iWriteGigs

 Question #13

-B only the physician can be held liable.
+B the medical office specialist can be held liable.

-D the physician can never be held liable.
+D only the physician can be held liable.

 Question #14